Woodland Trees

 Order Online from Mid-August for Delivery from Autumn until Mid-March

-Wild Crab
+Wild Cherry

 Scots Pine (Pinus sylvestris) Evergreen

 Planted a few meters apart it makes a very good screen and shelter belt.
 I have used this tree to form divisions between the fairways on our par 3 golf course.
 It is amazing to see how many animal species use it to sustain their lives.
-I would recommend one or two of these trees in any medium to large sized garden.
-Plant in any soil type, including rocky soil and avoid wet areas.

 Downy Birch (Betula pubescens) Deciduous